Also known as:

 Captive Status:

-Rare until the 1970s when small numbers have been imported from Guyana.
+Rare until the 1970s when small numbers were imported from Guyana.

 Longevity: